realpython/python-guide/docs/writing/gotchas.rst

 What's particularly nasty about this gotcha is the seemingly prevalent misinformation that this has something to do with :ref:`lambdas <python:lambda>` in Python.
-Functions created with a ``lambda`` expression are in no way special, and in fact the same exact behavior is exhibited by just using an ordinary ``def``:
+Functions created with a :py:keyword:`lambda` expression are in no way special, and in fact the same exact behavior is exhibited by just using an ordinary :py:keyword:`def`:

 .. code-block:: python